Straight Talk Samsung Galaxy J2, 16GB, Black – Grade A Refurbished Prepaid Smartphone

 ---|

-A, or a, is the first letter and the first vowel letter of the Latin alphabet, used in the modern English alphabet, and others worldwide.
+A or a is the first letter and the first vowel letter of the Latin alphabet, used in the modern English alphabet, and others worldwide.
 Its name in English is a (pronounced AY), plural aes.

 It is similar in shape to the Ancient Greek letter alpha, from which it derives.
 The uppercase version consists of the two slanting sides of a triangle, crossed in the middle by a horizontal bar.
 The lowercase version is often written in one of two forms: the double-storey |a| and single-storey |ɑ|.
 The latter is commonly used in handwriting and fonts based on it, especially fonts intended to be read by children, and is also found in italic type.